 Outdoor exhibits of skeletons and pumpkins reflect the imagination of a creative programming staff.
 Bushel baskets of candy were ready at the Palmer House and other historic homes for giving out on the first night of the event, Friday the 30th.

-The strangest sight on Duke of Gloucester was a pumpkin-headed rider moving slowly along on a black horse with a skeleton outline in white.
-People were awed.
-The rider was among 100 staff in costume.
+Perhaps the strangest sight on Duke of Gloucester was a pumpkin-headed rider moving slowly along on a black horse with a skeleton outline in white.
+People were awed as the rider was among 100 staff in costume.
 The program and design staffs of Colonial Williamsburg have outdone themselves in the realm of creativity.

 Let’s go sail.
 To see the rates and reserve a date for a sailboat charter, click here.
 To check out reviews from sailors, click here.
 To become a crew member on a charter sail or to tell us your sailing story, click here.